Denel Dynamics Umbani

-The Umbani is a precision-guided bomb kit manufactured by Denel Dynamics in South Africa.
+The Umbani (Ndebele/Zulu: lightning) is a precision-guided bomb kit manufactured by Denel Dynamics in South Africa.
 It consists of a number of modules fitted to NATO standard Mk81, Mk82 or Mk83 low drag free-fall bombs to convert them into guided glide bombs.

 Design

 The modular kit consists of a number units that are attached to a standard Mk80-series bomb.
 A guidance system and large tail fins are the most basic form of the system, optional folding wings and a rocket motor may be added to increase the stand-off range up to 120 km or add a low-level launch capability.